kingsep11/sample/spring-boot-interview-questions_2.md

    # How to set up Spring Boot application using maven?
        - First create a Maven project
-       - in the pom.xml all spring-boot-startert-parent as below will make the application as spring boot
+       - in the pom.xml add spring-boot-startert-parent as below will make the dependency management all the dependencies inherited from parent POM
-       - if doesnt want to add spring-boot-startert-parent use spring-boot dependency management
+       - if doesnt want to inherit from spring-boot-startert-parent use spring-boot dependency management as alternate way

       <parent>
           <groupId>org.springframework.boot</groupId>